 I need information about...

 You’ve had a pacemaker implanted in your chest.
 You can do almost everything you did before your surgery.
 Here are tips for living well with a pacemaker.

 When you first get your pacemaker, you’ll be given an ID card to carry.
 This card contains important information about the device.
 Show it to any doctor, dentist, or other provider you visit.
 Pacemakers often set off metal detectors.
 So you may need to show your card to security personnel, such as those in the airport security checkpoint.

 Be careful when using a cell phone.
 Hold it to the ear farthest from your pacemaker.
 Don’t carry the phone in your breast pocket, even when it’s turned off.

 Avoid very strong magnets.
 These include those used for an MRI or in hand-held security wands.
 Some pacemaker devices are considered safer for having an MRI (MR-conditional devices) but safety precautions must still be used.
 Show your ID card when you go through security.

 Avoid strong electrical fields.
-This are made by radio transmitting towers and ham radios.
+These are made by radio transmitting towers and ham radios.
 They are also made by heavy-duty electrical equipment.
 A running engine makes an electrical field.
-Don’t lean over the open hood of a running car.
+Don't lean over the open hood of a running car.
 Most household and yard appliances will not cause any problems.
 If you use any large power tools, such as an industrial arc welder, talk to your doctor.

 Call your doctor if you have any symptoms.
 These include dizziness or palpitations.